Chat with Student

 Share this article

-In a simple definition, a generalist is “a person who knows something about a lot of subjects” and a specialist is defined as “a person who has special knowledge and skill relating to a particular job, area of study”.
+In a simple definition, a generalist is “a person who knows something about a lot of subjects” and a specialist is defined as “a person who has special knowledge and skill relating to a particular job, or area of study”.

 Generalists are better leaders because they have the power of knowledge, the ability to see the bigger picture and think out of the box, and the fact that they are better at navigating uncertainty – better at predicting the outcomes of issues.